 Finally understanding async I/O & Node.js event loop

 Node.js uses libuv which provides the aforementioned thread pool and an event loop to achieve asynchronous I/O. Many articles have been written trying to explain the event loop and still, it took me some time to hopefully really understand what this is all about.

 Let’s look at a code sample that may be part of a web application and analyze what happens from a threading standpoint while it gets executed:

 The main thread first executes the code and calls the readfile() function.

 Reading a file is a synchronous input-output task and can take its time.
 In synchronous programming, the thread running readfile() would now pause and wait until the system call returns the contents of the file.
 That’s why for client-server environments (like web applications), most platforms will create one thread per request.
-A PHP application within Apache using mod_php works exactly like that.
+A PHP application within Apache using mod_php works precisely like that.

 A running Node server can be seen as a cascade of callbacks with the function to run for every incoming request being the root element.

-The code example above will work fine and will log the file contents to the console.
+The code example above will work fine and log the file contents to the console.
 But what if someone decides to perform a CPU consuming operation like calculating some prime numbers inside the callback.
-This will obviously block the main thread, prevent new requests from being processed and cause the application to slow down.
+This will obviously block the main thread, prevent new requests from being processed, and cause the application to slow down.

 Using CPU sampling to trace down CPU-bound operations

-The code above will run the CPU profiler for 5 seconds every 30 seconds and store the sampling data under a timestamp based filename.
-Opening such a file reveals a JSON tree structure and there are several ways to analyze it.
+The code above will run the CPU profiler for 5 seconds every 30 seconds and store the sampling data under a timestamp-based filename.
+Opening such a file reveals a JSON tree structure, and there are several ways to analyze it.